Cell and Tissue Engineering

 Design and engineering of tissues

-Some of the implantable skin substitutes which are tissue engineering skin constructs with a limited shelf life of about 5 days are:
+Some of the implantable skin substitutes (tissue-engineered skin constructs with a limited shelf life of about 5 days) are:

-b) DermagraftTM- This is composed of poly glycolic acid polymer mesh seeded with human dermal fibroblasts from neonatal foreskins.
+b) Dermagraft™ – Composed of polyglycolic acid polymer mesh seeded with human dermal fibroblasts from neonatal foreskins.

-c) ApligrafTM- It is constructed by seeding human dermal fibroblasts into collagen gel with the placement of a layer of human keratinocytes on the upper surface.
+c) Apligraf™ – Constructed by seeding human dermal fibroblasts into collagen gel, with a layer of human keratinocytes placed on the upper surface.

-These tissue constructs integrate into the surrounding normal tissue and form a good skin cover with minimum immunological complications.
+These tissue constructs integrate into the surrounding normal tissue and form a good skin cover with minimal immunological complications.

-The urothelial cells and smooth muscle cells from bladder are now being cultured and attempts are on to construct TE urothelium.
-Some progress has also been made in the repair of injured peripheral nerves using tissue engineered peripheral nerve implants.
-The regeneration of the injured nerve occurs from the proximal stump to rejoin at distal stump.
+The urothelial cells and smooth muscle cells from the bladder are now being cultured, and attempts are ongoing to construct TE urothelium.
+Some progress has also been made in the repair of injured peripheral nerves using tissue-engineered peripheral nerve implants.
+The regeneration of the injured nerve occurs from the proximal stump to rejoin at the distal stump.

-(b) Filling material- The filling material contains collagen, fibrin, fibronectin and agarose.
-This supports the neural cells for regeneration. and
+b) Filling Material: Contains collagen, fibrin, fibronectin, and agarose.
+This supports the neural cells for regeneration.

-(c) Additives- A large number of other factors are also added e.g. growth factors, neurotrophic factors such as fibroblast growth factor (FGF), nerve growth factor (NGF).
+c) Additives: A large number of other factors are also added, such as growth factors and neurotrophic factors including fibroblast growth factor (FGF) and nerve growth factor (NGF).

-Three dimensional brain cell cultures have been used for the study of neural myelination, neuronal regeneration, and neurotoxicity of lead.
-The aggregated brain cells are also being used to study Alzheimer’s disease and Parkinson’s disease.
+Three-dimensional brain cell cultures have been used to study neural myelination, neuronal regeneration, and neurotoxicity of lead.
+Aggregated brain cells are also being used to study Alzheimer’s disease and Parkinson’s disease.
 Thyroid cell spheroids are being used to study cell adhesion, motility, and thyroid follicle biogenesis.
-(Table 8.2 page 155, gupta)

 Table depicting the technological goals and areas of research in tissue engineering